vvvv/VL.CEF/README.md

 # VL.CEF
 Set of nodes to render websites in VL.
-Based on the excellent library [CEF](https://bitbucket.org/chromiumembedded/cef/src/master/) (Version 132.3.2+g4997b2f+chromium-132.0.6834.161) and the .NET bindings [CefGlue](https://gitlab.com/xiliumhq/chromiumembedded/cefglue)
+Based on the excellent library [CEF](https://bitbucket.org/chromiumembedded/cef/src/master/) (Chrome Version 145.0.7632.160) and the .NET bindings [CefGlue](https://gitlab.com/xiliumhq/chromiumembedded/cefglue)

 Try it with vvvv, the visual live-programming environment for .NET
 Download: http://vvvv.org